argonautproject/cds-hooks-for-pama/guidance.md

 If a CDS Service wants to launch a companion app for more detailed user interactions, it MAY return an app link card with a `type` of `smart`.
 This app link card SHALL include an `appContext` that the companion app can use to link the launch back to this specific CDS session, so that the companion app will have any necessary context about the users's current ordering task.
 (For example, the CDS Service may want to cache information about any draft orders that it learns about from the CDS Hooks invocation, so this information is readily available to the companion app; the cache key can be included in `appContext`.)

+**Implementation note:** _app link_ values contains an `appContext` property that conveys relevant context; CDS Service developers are encouraged to use opaque handles into context stored server-side, or otherwise to make `appContext` values tamper-proof, rather than directly embedding data in the `appContext`.

 When the CDS Client launches the companion app, it SHALL make the `appContext` and its own `smart_messaging_origin` available as launch context parameters, alongside the SMART access token response.

 When the companion app runs, the CDS Client SHOULD enable access to the following SMART Web Messaging message types: